BilboBackends/Utility-Copilot/test_results/Model Comparison Markdown.md

 #### Langchain Response
 ```
- The "Pike Engineering Plot Standard" document found on the L drive outlines the required elements and formatting for construction prints.
+ The "Utility Engineering Plot Standard" document found on the L drive outlines the required elements and formatting for construction prints.
 ```
 Time: 0.91s | Words: 20